Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="finschia.or.da.v1.CTCBatch"></a>

 ### CTCBatch
-Sequencer use CTCBatch when they submit
+Sequencer use CTCBatch when they submit.

 | Field | Type | Label | Description |